JF-Lalonde/portfolios/templates/JF_BEM4_template.md

 ## Area of Emphasis

 What do you want to focus on this inning?
 What do you hope to accomplish by graduation?
+* I want to focus on Node and cloud infrastructure.
+By graduation I want to have a working cloud network running off of multiple Raspberry Pis.

 ## Assessment